Shadows of rotating black holes in plasma environments with aberration effects: The Shadow in Plasma-filled Environments (without aberration effects)

-On the other hand, as we increase the parameter $Q$ the value of the critical frequency decreases in Kerr-Newman, Kerr-Sen and Dilaton, while it increases in modified Kerr and Braneworld.
-In addition, as $\omega_c\rightarrow\omega_{p,cri}$ decreases the shadow area decreases until it cancels out, changing the characteristic shape of $D$ to an oval outline, with a slightly larger diameter in the vertical direction.
-It is striking that, when shrinking, the shadow does not keep its relative position with respect to the center of coordinates, but tends to be located in the geometric center of the shadow corresponding to $\omega_c=0$, or to move even more than this one.
-The result is a series of rings (each corresponding to a value of $\omega_c$) located one inside the other (almost always without touching) and tend to accumulate to the right.
-On the other hand, we see that in Kerr-Newman, Kerr-Sen and Dilaton the value of $\omega_{p,cri}$ is smaller the higher the plasma density gradient is, i.e., the faster $\omega_p$ decays with $r$.
+{In general,{$\chi_{cri}$} depends on both the metric model and the $Q_{(p)}$ parameter.
+As we increase $Q_{(p)}$ the value of $\chi_{cri}$ decreases in Kerr-Newman, Kerr-Sen and Dilaton, while it increases in modified Kerr and Braneworld.
+In addition,{as the ratio $\chi=\omega^2_c/\omega^2_{\infty}$ goes from $0$ to $\chi_{cri}$} the shadow area decreases until vanishing, loosing its characteristic $D$ shape while tending to a smaller and smaller circle. { As the plasma frequency grows, the plasma effects becomes more relevant, producing an opposed effect to the gravitational one \cite{BG_2023}.
+This is because for over-density plasma distributions the plasma acts as a repulsive media instead as the attractive one of the gravitational field.
+Therefore the shadow becomes smaller for higher plasma frequencies. } It is noteworthy that, when shrinking, the shadow does not maintain its relative position with respect to the center of coordinates, but tends to be centered in the geometric center of the shadow corresponding to $\omega_c=0$.} Moreover, in Kerr-Newman, Kerr-Sen and Dilaton the value of $\chi_{cri}$ is smaller the higher the plasma density gradient is, i.e., the faster $\omega_p$ decays with $r$.
 At the same time, in modified Kerr and Braneworld the relationship is inverse.